 The B-SIG Coordinator and leaders will initially place you in a group of your cycling peers based primarily on your time in the first week classification ride.
-(Six laps around Prospect Park; approximately 20 miles.)
 Our goal is to match riders with similar levels of fitness and ability.
-Groups that are well matched this way progress faster and the participants find the rides more enjoyable.
+Over the years, we've found that groups that are well matched speed-wise progress faster and the participants find the rides more enjoyable.
 Consequently, it is important that you make sure you are comfortable with your fit in your group.
-Generally, the classification works well as an initial placement tool.
+Generally, the classification ride system works well as an initial placement tool.
 But it's not perfect.
-If you find yourself in the wrong group, talk to your group's captain and leaders and they will help you move to a more suitable group.
+If you find yourself in the wrong group, talk to your group's leaders and they will help you move to a more suitable group.

 Don't put off the conversation with your leaders if you are uncomfortable.
 We require all changes be made BEFORE the third ride.
 There is nothing to be gained by suffering in a group that is too fast or too slow for you.
 Speak up!
 It makes our job easier.
+At the same time, respect the judgement of the leaders.
+Most of them have been doing this a long time.